Neuromorphic Computing for Content-based Image Retrieval: Discussion

 \section{Discussion}

-We measured the total energy used per inference (forward pass) reported in Table \ref{energy_comparison}.
-These results can also be estimated by combining the results of Table \ref{runtime_comparison} and Table \ref{power_comparison}.
-As summarized in Table \ref{energy_comparison}, with batch size set to one, the energy consumption of SNN with 16 time steps is 15.6x/3.2x smaller than ANN on Xeon/i7 CPU and 17.5x/12.5x than the ANN on V100/T4 GPU per inference.
-This proves the benefits of the neuromorphic hardware in the low energy budget application of machine learning, particularly image search engines and visual recommender systems.
-It is apparent that when large batch size is used, CPUs and GPUs have better numbers on energy per sample, but we believe there are use cases where inference is executed in small batches and they are the targets for neuromorphic hardware in the current stage.

-Another observation is that the energy consumption for a small number of time steps does not scale linearly.
-For example, the energy consumption per inference for 128 time steps is only 4.0 times larger than 16 time steps (Table \ref{energy_comparison}).
-This is due to the constant portion of the energy needed for running each inference, which does not change by the number of time steps.

-Our results confirm the energy efficiency of the Loihi neuromorphic chip.
+\begin{linenumbers} Our results confirm the energy efficiency of the Loihi neuromorphic chip.
 However, we noticed that the inference latency becomes impractically large when a network of Loihi chips are used.
 We ponder this is due to the interchip communication latencies.
 Nowadays in many applications, deep neural networks models with millions of parameters and billions of intermediate activations are used.
 Neuromorphic chips need to scale up, possibly by increasing the number of neuromorphic cores and on-chip memory, to support these applications in future.

-The energy efficiency obtained by the Loihi chip in our experiments is owing to the specialized functionalities of the neuromorphic cores.
-This efficiency is very similar to that of other specialized accelerators e.g., graphical processing units (GPUs).
-The typical conversion methods from ANN to SNN, including Algorithm \ref{alg} used here, do not capitalize on temporal sparsity, possible on the neuromorphic processors, as in the brain.
+The energy efficiency obtained by the Loihi chip in our experiments is owing to two factors.
+First, the model parameters are stored in the local memory of the neuromorphic cores, minimizing the energy cost of the data transfer to the shared memory.
+Second, the neuromorphic cores are optimized for specialized functionalities; this efficiency is very similar to that of other specialized accelerators e.g., graphical processing units (GPUs).
+The typical ANN-to-SNN conversion methods, including Algorithm \ref{alg} used here, do not capitalize on temporal sparsity, possible on the neuromorphic processors, as in the brain.
 So, designing better training and conversion algorithms to employ temporally sparse signals for neuromorphic machine learning is a promising future direction.